Frank Price (politician): Early life

 Price was born in 1922.
 His mother, Lucy, raised him and his three brothers in a series of back-to-back houses in the slums of Hockley, Birmingham.
 As a teenager Price was a keen boxer.
 He left school at the age of 14 and was briefly a member of the Communist Party of Great Britain.

 Birmingham City Council

 Councillor

-In 1949, at the age of 27, Price was elected as a Labour Party councillor to Birmingham City Council, representing the St Paul's ward in Sandwell.
+In 1949, at the age of 27, Price was elected as a Labour Party councillor to Birmingham City Council, representing the St Paul's ward in the Hockley district of the city.
 Price chaired the public works committee from 1953 to 1959 during which time he worked closely with the council's chief planning officer Herbert Manzoni.
 Price was closely associated with the planning and construction of the city's Inner Ring Road, Middle Ring Road and the first Bull Ring shopping centre.
-Price also constructed new council housing and worked with playwrights John English and Mollie Randle to establish the Midlands Arts Centre.
+As Chairman, Price was involved in the planning of new council housing and worked with playwrights John English and Mollie Randle to establish the Midlands Arts Centre.
 Price advocated greater involvement of the working class in the arts and the Midland Arts Centre was intended to facilitate this.